 Sigiriya (Lion’s Rock) is an ancient capital of Sri Lanka and is one of its kinds thanks to its location – built around and on a huge rock, 180 meters high.
 It was established as a capital during the reign of King Kashyapa (477 to 495 AD) after he murdered his father and seized the kingdom from its rightful heir, his brother Moggallana.
 Kashyapa built it to serve as a defensive fortress and pleasure palace.
 Ironically, he lost a battle against his brother at the fortress itself after which it was handed over to the monks thus ensuring that both the purposes were not satisfied.

-Since Sigiriya was a fortress, it had the mandatory defensive structures – walls, towers, gates, and moats which at one point of time had crocodiles.
+Since Sigiriya was a fortress, it had the mandatory defensive structures – walls, towers, gates, and moats which at one point in time had crocodiles.
 I guess it would have been fun to throw those pesky ninjas, spies, and dissenters to the crocs.
 Within the walls, there were several ‘Water’, ‘Boulder’ and ‘Terraced’ gardens all along the path that led towards Sigiriya rock.

 Halfway up the hill, there was a ‘Mirror Wall’ – a plastered wall which in its prime had been polished to such a high degree that it functioned as a mirror for Kashyapa.
 The mirror had been well visited in the past and hence there was a lot of ancient graffiti on the walls.
 The desecration had somehow merged itself with the art and was now considered a part of it!
 I wondered if the “Raju loves Rani”, “Mera baap chor hai” and “Idhar pishaff mana hai” scribbled on our tourist sites would be considered a part of our heritage in the future as well.